The Eensy Weensy Spider Lesson Plan

 - Child safety scissors

-- Decorative materials: feathers, fabric or gift wrap scraps, tissue paper, or sequins
+- Decorative materials: feathers, fabric or gift wrap scraps, tissue paper, sequins, etc.

-Cut a variety of pipe stems into 2 ½-inch sections.
+- Cut a variety of pipe cleaners into 2 ½-inch sections.
+You will need eight sections for each student, as these will become the spiders' legs.

 - Children can begin by designing the body of their spider.
 Provide children with a variety of paint colors, drawing materials, and decorative materials to encourage creativity and individuality.
-If using paint and/or glue, allow time for the materials to dry before adding the spider legs.
+Note: If using paint and/or glue, allow time for the materials to dry before moving on to the next step.

 - Invite the children to share their spiders during group time.